mastersinmpc/MPC-Framework/README.md

 To make this easy I have documented the first 4 levels.
 Check the repo for word file  called **outcome framework for masters in mpc** or you can click here

+https://docs.google.com/document/d/1YCZxaSKvTIqyje_RGO4WUOYDfBSebjix7fQoTlQ3xIU/edit?usp=sharing (Comment on the google doc or you can contribute on Github too)

 https://mastersinmpc.github.io/MPC-Framework/levelframework.html